 - Enter your email address and your desired user name in the relevant fields.

 - Type your desired password into both the ‘password’ box and the ‘confirm password’ box.
-Choose a strong password which is at least seven characters long, ideally containing a capital letter and a number.
+Choose a strong password which is at least 7 characters long, ideally containing a capital letter and a number.
 The most important thing though is that it is one which you will remember and which no one else will be able to guess.

 - Click the ‘I agree to the terms of service’ box.
 To read the terms of service, click the link next to this.